microsoft/hands-on-lab-acs-teams/docs/workshop.md

 To do so, you will implement the call and video methods in the frontend application.
 Everything is already set up for you, you just need to implement the methods inside the `src/add-1-on-1-acs/index.js` file.

-The initialisation of the call agent is already done for you, you can look at it in the `src/add-1-on-1-acs/index.js` file inside the `initializeCallAgentButton.onclick` method.
+The initialization of the call agent is already done for you, you can look at it in the `src/add-1-on-1-acs/index.js` file inside the `initializeCallAgentButton.onclick` method.

 This is done in 3 steps: